fabriz-io/stratified_neural_network/Readme.md

 # Stratified Neural Networks in a time-to-event setting

-This repository contains all code for reproducing the results of the presented methods in the manuscript "Stratified Neural Networks".
-"Stratified neural networks in a time-to-event setting".
+This repository contains all code for reproducing the results of the presented methods in the manuscript "Stratified neural networks in a time-to-event setting".

 Specifically you find here: